jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-36.md

 ---
 title: "Law of Motion and Conservation of Energy"
-heading: Articles 36
+heading: Articles 36-38
 weight: 40
-description: ""
+description: "The universal and primary cause is God Himself"
 writer:
   name: Rene Descartes
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes